xogus1194/openmusichistory/schonberg-pierro-lunaire.md

 * Cello
 * Piano

-Comments: Explain what he wanted to express for each instrument.

 <div align="center">
 <img src="pierro_newscore.png" width="1000px">
 </div>

 ---
 ## Importance
->He is an **influential figure** in 20th-century modern music, often associated with the Second Viennese School.
+> He is an **influential figure** in 20th-century modern music, often associated with the Second Viennese School.
 His works explore new musical concepts, including “atonality” and the “twelve-tone technique.”
 Compared to Debussy, he is a pioneer of Expressionism and avant-garde music, an approach that later influenced Berg’s serialism.

-[Honestly, I'm confused with your style of writing.
-Can you make it more readable?]

 ---

 ## Questions for Review

+1. What are the characteristic elements of this piece?

+2. What method did schoenberg devise instead of functional tonality?

 ---

 ## Guides for Further Studies

+If you’re curious about composer Lee Moon-hee, who is currently teaching Schoenberg’s serial music, refer to the following [link](moonheelee-The-Proliferation-of-Dots.md)